 Although most arthritis studies have focused on curcumin, one study suggested that other constituents in turmeric may have a role.
-This study used a turmeric extract (NR-INF-02 "Turmacin®," Natural Remedies, India, 500 mg twice daily) which contained turmeric polysaccharides but no curcumin.
+This study used a turmeric extract (NR-INF-02 "Turmacin®," Natural Remedies, India, 500 mg twice daily) that contained turmeric polysaccharides but no curcumin.
 The extract was found to perform better than placebo and better than chondroitin sulfate among people with osteoarthritis (Madhu, Inflammopharm 2013).

 Muscle Soreness and Recovery After Exercise: